pseudoproof/pseudoproof.github.io/index.md

 ## About Me

 I am a PhD student at the University of Michigan-Ann Arbor, advised by [Paul Grubbs](https://web.eecs.umich.edu/~paulgrub/).
-My research interest is in cryptography and computer security, where I focus on building and using cryptographic primitives to solve real-world security problems.
-My current project focuses on applying zero-knowledge proofs to solve security challenges in managed networks.
+My research interests lie in computer security and cryptography.
+I am particularly excited about using cryptography to build secure computer systems.
+My current project focuses on applying zero-knowledge proofs to solve security and privacy challenges in large-scale networks.

 <!--
 ## Research Interests